Godwill10/Lights-Out-Lisp/README.md

     start-lights-out-game: Starts the game by initializing the board, displaying a welcome message, and calling the play-game function.

+    play-lights-out-with-computer: When called, sets a board and allow the user to play with an AI (computer).

 **How to use/run**

 How to run the "Lights Out" game implementation in Lisp: